D-dimer: Principles

 Coagulation, the formation of a blood clot or thrombus, occurs when the proteins of the coagulation cascade are activated, either by contact with a damaged blood vessel wall and exposure to collagen in the tissue space (intrinsic pathway) or by activation of factor VII by tissue activating factors (extrinsic pathway).
 Both pathways lead to the generation of thrombin, an enzyme that turns the soluble blood protein fibrinogen into fibrin, which aggregates into protofibrils.
 Another thrombin-generated enzyme, factor XIII, then crosslinks the fibrin protofibrils at the D fragment site, leading to the formation of an insoluble gel that serves as a scaffold for blood clot formation.

 The circulating enzyme plasmin, the main enzyme of fibrinolysis, cleaves the fibrin gel in a number of places.
 The resultant fragments, "high molecular weight polymers", are digested several times more by plasmin to lead to intermediate and then to small polymers (fibrin degradation products or FDPs).
 The cross-link between two D fragments remains intact, however, and these are exposed on the surface when the fibrin fragments are sufficiently digested.
-The structure of D-dimer is either a 180 kDa or 195 kDa molecule of two D domains, or a 340 kDa molecule of two D domains and one E domain of the original fibrinogen molecule.
+The structure of D-dimer is either a 180 kDa or 195 kDa molecule of two D domains, or a 340 kDa molecule of two D domains and one E domain.
 The half-life of D-dimer in blood is approximately 6 to 8 hours.

 D-dimers are not normally present in human blood plasma, except when the coagulation system has been activated, for instance, because of the presence of thrombosis or disseminated intravascular coagulation.
 The D-dimer assay depends on the binding of a monoclonal antibody to a particular epitope on the D-dimer fragment.
 Several detection kits are commercially available; all of them rely on a different monoclonal antibody against D-dimer.
 For some of these, the area of the D-dimer to which the antibody binds is known.
 The binding of the antibody is then measured quantitatively by one of various laboratory methods.